Quackath0n/five-nights-at-ashwood/README.md

-To play, click on "FIve Nights at AHS" and then Press "view raw".
+To play, click on "Five Nights at AHS" and then Press "view raw".
 Once downloaded, unzip the file.
-Once extracted, open the file saying "open to play" Enjoy!
+Once extracted/unzipped, open the file saying "open to play" Enjoy!